carlosonunez/expensify_spend_tracker/README.md

 # How to use

-1. Create `.env` from `.env.example` and fill out the values therein.
 2. Follow [these](https://github.com/google/clasp/blob/master/docs/run.md) instructions for
    creating a Google Cloud project for `clasp`.
 This will let you run unit tests with `clasp run`.

+   Take note of your project's auto-generated name and project number.
+3. Create a new Google Sheet by visiting `https://sheets.new` from your browser.
+   Log into your Google account when prompted.
+4. Next, create a new script by clicking on "Tools", then "Script Editor."
+Click on "Untitled Project" and give it a name.
+5. Next, click on "Resources" then "Cloud Platform Project".
+Paste the project number you saved from step 2, then click "Set Project", then click "Close."
+6. Get the script's ID.
+Copy the URL in the address bar then run this command and paste it to the end, like this: `docker-compose run --rm get-script-id https://script.google.com/...`
+7. Create `.env` from `.env.example` and fill out the values therein.
+This is where you use the script ID obtained from step [6].
+8. Initialize clasp: `docker-compose run --rm initialize-clasp`
-3. Login: `docker-compose run --rm login`
+9. Login: `docker-compose run --rm login`
-4. Create a script: `docker-compose run --rm create`
+10. Create a script: `docker-compose run --rm create`

 # Adding new functions